 In the Yoga traditions, like “the tortoise that draws in its limbs,” we withdraw our attention and energy from the senses and sensory objects to enter meditation and rest in a core of Self.

-In the Tantric traditions, we use everything – including emotions and sensory experience – to access the Self and expanded states of awareness.
+In the Tantric traditions, we use everything—including the energy in emotions and sensory experience—as a portal into the Self and expanded states of awareness.

-The delight we feel in the beauty of nature, in music and art, or in any moment of our day, all become portals to the highest states of bliss.
+The delight we feel in the beauty of nature, in music and art, or in any moment of our day, all become doorways to the highest states of bliss.
 Even the energy in terror or peak voltage rage can be direct pathways to the highest states of awareness.

 The concept of “esthetic arrest” that James Joyce articulated (via Stephen Daedalus in Portrait of the Artist as a Young Man) and that Joseph Campbell later explored in Reflections on Living is essentially tantric.
 Campbell describes the experience of “esthetic arrest” here:

 The biological urges to enjoy and to master (with their opposites, to loathe and to fear), as well as the social urge to evaluate (as good or evil, true or false), simply drop away, and a rapture in sheer experiencing supervenes, in which self-loss and elevation are the same….

-The mind is released – for a moment, for a day, or perhaps forever – from those anxieties to enjoy, to win, or to correct which springs from the net of nerves in which men are entangled.
-Ego dissolved, there is nothing in the net but life – which is everywhere and forever.
-The Zen masters of China and Japan have called this state the state of “no mind.”
+The mind is released—for a moment, for a day, or perhaps forever—from those anxieties to enjoy, to win, or to correct which springs from the net of nerves in which men are entangled.
+Ego dissolved, there is nothing in the net but life—which is everywhere and forever….
 The classical Indian terms are moksa, “release,” bhodi, “enlightenment,” and nirvana, “transcendence of the winds of passion.”
 Joyce speaks of “the luminous silent stasis of esthetic pleasure,” when the clear radiance of the esthetic image is apprehended by the mind, which has been arrested by its wholeness and fascinated by its harmony.

 – Joseph Campbell, Reflections on Living